Seeing error code 229 on your Lennox® furnace?

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and work more efficiently.
-These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.
+Two-stage furnaces have various pressure switches to let the system to run at different speeds—and work more efficiently.
+These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

-Your low pressure switch may not be operating right if your furnace inducer motor starts up in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds later.
+Your low pressure switch may not be operating correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds later.

-Your HVAC will indicates something’s not right with a red flash from its indicator light, which it uses to display error codes.
+Your HVAC will communicate something’s wrong with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You may see fast flashes or an alternating slow flash as it reports a fault code.